HarukaYamamoto0/ledge/README.md

 * Runs **exclusively on the server**
 * Generates **one JSON file per player**
 * Updates data at configurable intervals
-* Maintains consistent state even when:
+* Maintains a consistent state even when:

   * players are offline
   * players are dead